LARA Executive Team

 Kim Gaedeke is LARA’s chief deputy director and oversees the Bureau of Professional Licensing, the Bureau of Community and Health Systems, the Bureau of Employment Relations, the Corporations, Securities & Commercial Licensing Bureau, and the Michigan Occupational Safety & Health Administration (MIOSHA.)
 She has held positions in the U.S. Congress, the Michigan House of Representatives and has worked in the private sector.
 In 2012, Kim joined LARA as assistant deputy director, has served as a division director and then acting director for the Bureau of Health Care Services.
 Following department reorganization, Kim was selected to serve as director of the Bureau of Professional Licensing in April 2015.
 Kim earned a Bachelor of Science in Public Policy and a minor in Marketing from Western Michigan University.

 Adam Sandoval, Deputy Director

-Adam Sandoval is LARA’s deputy director and oversees the Marijuana Regulatory Agency (MRA), FOIA, the Michigan Administrative Hearing System (MAHS), and the Workers’ Compensation Agency.
+Adam Sandoval is LARA’s deputy director and oversees the Marijuana Regulatory Agency (MRA), FOIA, the Michigan Office of Administrative Hearings and Rules (MOAHR), and the Workers’ Compensation Agency.
 Adam most recently served as a division director at MRA and prior to that served as deputy legal counsel in the governor’s office and as Office of Regulatory Reinvention director.
-He has previously held positions at MAHS as an administrative law judge, Michigan Occupational Safety & Health Administration (MIOSHA) as an appeals coordinator, and the Wage and Hour Division as an investigator.
+He has previously held positions at MOAHR as an administrative law judge, Michigan Occupational Safety & Health Administration (MIOSHA) as an appeals coordinator, and the Wage and Hour Division as an investigator.
 Adam has also worked as an attorney in private practice.
 Adam graduated from Cooley Law School with his juris doctorate and from Western Michigan University with a bachelor’s degree.